Kisrawan: Early Muslim period

-Information about the Christians of the Kisrawan before the 12th century is scant, though Tannus al-Shidyaq's chronicles mention that in the 9th century there was an organized Christian, likely Maronite, community there governed by village headmen.
-The historian William Harris asserts that the origins of the Kisrawan Shia community in the 12th–13th centuries "are shrouded in mystery, with no clues in Arabic chronicles".
-Twelver communities may have been established in the Kisrawan and the bordering Byblos area to the north during the 10th century when Shia Islam was in the ascendant in Tripoli and the Islamic world at large.
+Information about the Christians of the Kisrawan before the 12th century is scant, though the local, 19th-century chronicler Tannus al-Shidyaq held there was an organized Christian, likely Maronite, community governed by village headmen by the early 9th century.
+The modern historian William Harris asserts that the origins of the Kisrawan Shia community in the 12th–13th centuries "are shrouded in mystery, with no clues in Arabic chronicles".
+Twelver Shia Muslim communities may have been established in the Kisrawan and the bordering Byblos area to the north during the 10th century when Shia Islam was in the ascendant in Tripoli and the Islamic world at large.
 According to the historian Jaafar al-Muhajir, the Twelvers of Kisrawan were likely remnants of the Shias of Tripoli who relocated to the Kisrawan during or after the Crusader siege of Tripoli in the early 12th century.

 Crusader period

 During Crusader rule in Tripoli and Beirut (c.
 1099–1291), the Kisrawan was a rural borderland between the Crusader dominions along the Mediterranean coast and the Muslim states in the interior regions of the Levant.
-Its inhabitants were Twelver Shia Muslim, Alawite, Druze and Maronite Christian tribesmen.
-The mountaineers of the Kisrawan acted independently of the Kingdom of Jerusalem, which controlled Sidon and Beirut, and the County of Tripoli, as well as the successive Muslim governments based in Damascus, which claimed control of Kisrawan.
+Its inhabitants were Twelver Shia, Alawite, Druze and Maronite tribesmen.
+The mountaineers of the Kisrawan acted independently of the Kingdom of Jerusalem, which controlled Sidon and Beirut, and the County of Tripoli, as well as the Muslim rulers of Damascus, all of whom claimed control of the Kisrawan.
 The Maronite chiefs there likely cooperated with the Crusaders and were strongly allied with the Embriaci lords of Byblos, who were vassals of the count of Tripoli.
 The Islamic communities in the Kisrawan did not share the Sunni Muslim faith of the Damascene rulers and may not have been enthusiastic supporters of their cause against the Crusaders, possibly even cooperating with the latter, although there's no historical evidence or mention of such a cooperation in the chronicles of the time.

 Mamluk period

 The Mamluks conquered Crusader Tripoli in 1289 and Beirut in 1291.
-According to the Syrian geographer al-Dimashqi (d.
+According to the geographer al-Dimashqi (d.
 1327), the region was part of the amal (subdistrict) of Baalbek, which was part of the al-Safaqa al-Shamaliyya (Northern Region) of Mamlakat Dimashq (Damascus Province).
-According to Salibi it was part of the amal of Beirut in the same region and province.
+According to Salibi, it was part of the amal of Beirut, part of the same region and province.